shatsky/notes/posts/2024-01-13_ffmpeg-multimedia.md

 ## Formats

-"Video format" is usually combination of
+"Video file format" is usually combination of

-- video stream (codec) format
+- video coding format
-- audio stream (codec) format
+- audio coding format
 - some metadata format(s)
 - container (muxer) format, multiplexing all above so that they can be stored in single file and played synchronously; some container formats are developed to contain only specific stream formats, others are more generic